palpant-comp/TRIAGE-ParseR/README.md

 If you have any questions, please contact Woo Jun (Chris) Shim, w.shim@uq.edu.au

 For the citation, please check our paper published in NAR https://doi.org/10.1093/nar/gkad307

+See also https://github.com/palpant-comp/TRIAGE_R_Package for the R package version of this method.